cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 // SetTxHash sets the hash function used for transaction hashing.
 //
-// Call this function before starting the node. func SetTxHash(h crypto.Hash) {
+// Call this function before starting the node.
+Changing the hashing function
+// after the chain has started can ONLY be done with a hard fork. func SetTxHash(h crypto.Hash) {
     txHash = h
 }

-// SetFmtHash sets the function used to convert a checksum to a string.
+// SetFmtHash sets the function used to convert a checksum to a string. func SetFmtHash(f func([]byte) string) {
-//
-// Call this function before starting the node. func SetFmtHash(f func([]byte) string) {
     fmtHash = f
 }